-In the case of the "People Alive Over 85" page, somebody is definitely monitoring and updating the listings.
+In the case of the "People Alive Over 85" page, somebody is definitely monitoring and updating the listings, albeit sporadically.
 Singer Dolores Hope was, for a long time after she died in 2011, included on the list, but she's now been removed.
 Actress Luise Rainer was deleted from the page immediately after her death in December 2014.
 Moreover, new people turning 85 are frequently being added.
 The heading of the "People Alive Over 85" page reads, "Yes, despite some skeptical emails received, all of the following people really are alive...yes, really."
 And yet, a quick Google search shows they're not.

 The "Instructions" page of the "Dead or Alive?" website contains the following blurb: "Keep in mind that in the last four years only one mistake has been discovered in the status of an individual listed on the site.
 That's the single most important and accurate piece of information included and the site is proud of that record.
 In the case referred to, the individual had died in obscurity and the news had not been widely disseminated."

-The veracity of the above statement seems rather meaningless, I feel, considering that not just one, but at least eighteen of the listings on the site are wrong.
+The veracity of the above statement seems rather meaningless, I feel, considering that not just one, but at least nineteen of the listings on the site are wrong.
 As a webmaster myself, God knows I've experienced my share of mistakes, but I make a point to update my site as soon as I become aware of them.

 If you're successful in getting any part of the reward, please let me know.
 I'm not asking that you split it with me, however.
-Just the fact that you were able to get thru to the person or persons who monitor the site will be good enough for me.
+Just the fact that you were able to get thru to the person or persons who monitor the site will be reward enough for me.